techidaily/site-games-able/source/_posts/integration-tutorial-controller-phone-combo.md

 ## Which Smartphones Are Compatible With the PS5 Controller?

- The[PlayStation website](https://www.playstation.com/en-au/support/hardware/pair-dualsense-controller-bluetooth/#supported) states that the DualSense Controller is compatible with devices running Android 12 or later and iOS 14.5 or later.
+ The [PlayStation website](https://www.playstation.com/en-au/support/hardware/pair-dualsense-controller-bluetooth/#supported) states that the DualSense Controller is compatible with devices running Android 12 or later and iOS 14.5 or later.
 However, we were able to test the method on a device running Android 11 with no issues.

  Not all Android devices are compatible with the DualSense Controller, however.
 The PlayStation website suggests consulting your device’s manufacturer to see if your device is compatible with the controller or not.